DUI Lawyer

 Butte County DUI defense.

-How DUI cases move through the Butte County Superior Court in Oroville, the DMV 10-day hearing process, and what to do after a DUI arrest anywhere in Butte County.
+How DUI cases move through the Butte County Superior Court in Oroville and Chico, the DMV 10-day hearing deadline, and how the Chico State nightlife and Lake Oroville shape the county's DUI cases.

 The Butte County Superior Court